SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSDocumentEntity/SetIsPublished.md

 # SetIsPublished()

-Should this DocumentEntity be published and visible to strangers?
+Should this NSDocumentEntity be published and visible to strangers?

 `SetIsPublished(Bool isPublished)`